 A perfect job for introverts, or just anyone who doesn’t want to have a phone job, making money as a live chat agent for The Chat Shop is a great way to earn an income.
 I say income because this is a 35-40 hours a week kind of job.
 Although the company is based in London, UK, they look for anyone who has a distraction-free work space.

 There are a lot of places online where people get to post their comments and opinions: forums, social media, blog comments.
 And with all this posting comes the need for companies to hire moderators to make sure things don’t get out of hand.
 Being a moderator with Modsquad and The Social Element are great companies that pay people do user-generated content moderation for social media profiles.

-Internet Research Expert
+Side Gig #22: Internet Research Expert

 The internet is a big world, with oodles of information.
-And fortunately for us, information overload causes people and companies to pay to have research done for them.
-Wonder is one place where you can be paid as an internet researcher.
-Another option is Just Answer, where you’re paid for your expertise without having to do any research.
+And fortunately for us, information overload drives people to pay to have research done for them.
+So these info-seekers turn to knowledge delivery platforms, like Wonder.

 Start Making Money With Side Gigs

 Finding the right side gig doesn’t have to can be tough, and doing them shouldn’t waste your time.
 Time is money, after all, so if you feel one gig isn’t cutting it for you, then move on to the next.
 There’s no shortage of ways to make money on the side, with the next hustle around the corner.
 Find one that interests you, dive in, and go ahead and start earning money…even if it’s just enough to pay that unexpected bill.
 And as always, let me know if you try any of these.